 Well, my baby boy, one nap isn’t enough for your cranky little body.
 And the learning to walk at the same time?
 Also not helping.
 Your body needs **more** sleep – not less.
 You done been caught, mister.

 And then, after the adventure, settling into a calming, relaxing environment that oozes sleep.
 In our case, that means their bedrooms.
 Our kids’ rooms have white noise machines, fans, and minimal distractions.
-That way, we can remind their little bodies that they like sleep.
+That way, we can remind their little bodies that they like to sleep.
 That they need it and want it and can look forward to it.

 I don’t know why it works.
 I just know it does.
 And since several other baby sleep experts all tout it, it’s awesome.
 Plus, it means I get to go to bed earlier, too.That’s why keeping track of time changes, developmental milestones, and travel is so important.
 Because if I’m on top of things, those sleep regressions are limited to just a night or two because we put the kids to bed early.Click To Tweet

 Daylight Savings (or any time change) can also trigger a sleep regression